Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 first_letter_function("annagray@kaufman.com")
 ```

 Create apply UDF, register the function as a UDF.
-This serializes the function and sends it to executors to be able to transofrm DataFrame records.
+This serializes the function and sends it to executors to be able to transform DataFrame records.

 ```python
 first_letter_udf = udf(first_letter_function)
 ```

-So once you create a UDF functions you would pass FROM a Python function to a Pyspark function
+So once you create a UDF functions you would pass FROM a Python function to a Pyspark function.

 ```python